Sparkledge/react-frontend/README.md

 Full list of used packages and libraries can be found in `package.json` file.

 ## Project structure
-All of the source files necessary to make the Sparkledge work correctly are stored in the `src` directory.
-There, they are divided into the following categories and are kept in the according folders:
+All of the source files necessary to make the Sparkledge work correctly are stored in the `src` directory and `public` directory.
+## Source directory
+In the `src` directory, which stores all of the application mechanics, files are divided into the following categories and are kept in the according folders:
 ### assets
 In this folder, you can find all of the non-coding static resources like images, photos and background patterns.
 All of the graphical content should be saved into `.webp` file in order to reduce the weigh of recources and to improve loading speed of application.
 ### components